Pelosi begins closely-watched Asia tour in Singapore

 "We always warmly welcome visits to our country by distinguished foreign guests," he told reporters in Taipei.

-Pelosi was expected to arrive in Singapore on Monday for a two-day visit, broadcaster CNA reported, citing the country's foreign ministry.
+Pelosi's delegation was to visit Singapore on Monday and Tuesday and would meet with officials including Prime Minister Lee Hsien Loong, Singapore's foreign ministry said.
 The American Chamber of Commerce in Singapore was scheduled to host a reception with her on Monday afternoon, its website said.

 On Sunday, Chinese air force spokesman Shen Jinke was quoted by state media as saying that Beijing would "resolutely safeguard national sovereignty and territorial integrity".